m-labs/nmigen/doc/introduction.rst

 #. a simulator
 #. a build system

-Installing `nmigen`
+Installing `nMigen`
 *******************

-There are several different methods you can use to install `nmigen`.
+There are several different methods you can use to install `nMigen`.
 Which one works for you will depend on your project's configuration and your development team's needs.

-The examples below assume your `nmigen` checkout path is assigned to the ``$NMIGEN_CHECKOUT`` variable.
+The examples below assume your `nMigen` checkout path is assigned to the ``$NMIGEN_CHECKOUT`` variable.
 Your hardware project's path would then be assigned to ``$PROJECT_HOME``.

 Using Virualenv
 ===============

-Inside your hardware project's directory, you'll want to create a virtual environment in which to place ``nmigen`` and its dependencies.
+Inside your hardware project's directory, you'll want to create a virtual environment in which to place ``nMigen`` and its dependencies.

 ::